Amado96/Product-management-system/README.md

-you can delete one product by click delete button we also make it easier to user if he want to to delete all products with one click you can also search for product by title and by category
+you can delete one product by click delete button we also make it easier to user if he want to to delete all products with one click you can also search for product by title and by category if you want to run this project open index.html in browser or "Run" npm instal or npm start if you used SCSS tools